 - Resistant to corrosion; liquids, gas and abrasion

-The use of zirconia filament to create parts can be used for many applications.
+3D printing ceramic filament and more specifically the use of zirconia filament to create parts can be used for many applications.
 Firstly, typical applications include, aerospace, aviation, investment casting, electronic, optical, medical and luxury markets.
 Secondly and most controversially, ceramic materials should replace many parts made of metal.
 Certainly, we believe it is likely these applications would benefit from the material properties of technical ceramics.
 In short, if you would like to discuss a project where the material properties of ceramic could help please get in touch.

 3D Matters have searched the market for the best fully functional and proven capable technologies.
 It is for this reason that we are proud to work with the leading manufacturers of Additive Manufacturing equipment and as a result partner with 3D Ceram and Nanoe.